We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It encourages followers to cut out alcohol, sugar, grains, legumes, dairy and additives from their diet for 30 days, and is advertised as a total lifestyle change, rather than a simple diet.
+The program encourages you to cut out alcohol, sugar, grains, legumes, dairy, and additives from your diet for 30 days.
+It is advertised as a total lifestyle change, rather than a simple diet.

-Followers rave about its health benefits, while critics claim that it’s just another unsustainable diet fad.
-So does it work and should you try it?
+Whole30 supporters rave about its health benefits, while critics claim it’s just another unsustainable diet fad.
+So does it work, and should you try it?

 This article explains everything you need to know about the Whole30 diet.